skinny85/cdk-reference-unblocking/03-dummy-exports/ReadMe.md

 In part 3, we learn a trick to unblock ourselves when we encounter the dreaded `Export cannot be deleted as it is in use by another Stack` error.
-I call this trick "synthetic exports".
+I call this trick "dummy exports".

 The problem that we encountered in part 2 was that the moment the previous reference (in our case, that's the S3 Bucket)